 ETFs generally track an index, offering exposure to a specific segment of the market such as:

-Because most ETFs are passively managed, they typically have lower management fees and operating expenses compared to managed funds.
+ETFs typically have lower management fees and operating expenses compared to managed funds.
 Transaction costs are minimised due to the low turnover of most ETFs and the indexes they track.
 When fees and expenses are low, investors can keep more of their returns.

 ETFs provide one of the easiest ways to diversify a portfolio.